fpereiraBP3/camunda-docs/docs/components/connectors/out-of-the-box-connectors/embeddings-vector-db.md

 - **Vector store** section: refer to the [relevant section](#vector-stores).
 - **Document** section: refer to the [relevant section](#embedding-document-configuration).

-As a result of this operation you will get an array of created embeddings, e.g. `["d599ec62-fe51-4a91-bbf0-26e1241f9079", "a1fad021-5148-42b4-aa02-7de9d590e69c"]`.
+As a result of this operation you will get an array of created embeddings chunks IDs, e.g. `["d599ec62-fe51-4a91-bbf0-26e1241f9079", "a1fad021-5148-42b4-aa02-7de9d590e69c"]`.

 ### Retrieve document